Everything You Need to Know About Personal Injury Settlement Release Forms

 What do I need to know before I sign this form?

-There are a couple of things you should be aware of before you sign any type of personal injury settlement release form.
+There are a couple of things you should be aware of before you sign any form of personal injury settlement release forms.

 First, you are entitled to have an attorney review the form and the proposed settlement to ensure that the offer is fair.
 Our firm will review your proposed settlement and release and give you our opinion on it, free of charge, and if we think we can get you more compensation, then WE WILL AGREE TO TAKE YOUR CASE FREE OF CHARGE UNLESS WE CAN PUT MORE MONEY IN YOUR POCKET THAN YOU WOULD GET WITH YOUR PROPOSED SETTLEMENT.
 If you sign the form, you cannot go back and add more claims.
 It is important to reach maximum medical improvement before you accept any type of settlement.
 This means you should work with your health professionals to ensure your doctors believe you have recovered to the fullest extent, because it is possible to have other injuries or issues related to your accident arise later down the road.